 Son of former boxing champ tells lawmakers about detention

-WASHINGTON (AP) The son of the late boxing champion Muhammad Ali is telling lawmakers he believes his recent detention for extended questioning at a Florida airport shows the need for legislation to end racial profiling.
+WASHINGTON (AP) The son of the late boxing champion Muhammad Ali told members of Congress Thursday he believes his recent detention for extended questioning at a Florida airport shows the need for legislation to end racial profiling.

-Democratic lawmakers had asked Muhammad Ali Jr. and his mother, Khalilah Camacho-Ali, to speak and answer questions at a forum critical of President Donald Trump's immigration policies.
+Democratic lawmakers asked Muhammad Ali Jr. and his mother, Khalilah Camacho-Ali, to speak and answer questions at a forum highly critical of President Donald Trump's immigration policies.
 No Republicans attended.

-Ali says he was detained for more than an hour and a half upon returning to the U.S. last month from Jamaica.
-He says agents asked him who gave him his name and his religion.
+Ali said he was detained for more than 90 minutes upon returning to the U.S. last month from Jamaica.
+He said agents asked him who gave him his name and his religion.